GarageGames/Torque3D-Wiki/Setting-Up-Your-Project-for-the-Oculus-Rift.md

 $TORQUE_EXTENDED_MOVE = true;
 ```

-With these changes in place you may run your project's `generateProjects.bat` file to rebuild the various Visual Studio files.
+With these changes in place you may run your project's `generateProjects.bat` file to rebuild the various Visual Studio files, and then recompile your game.

 ### Example project.conf ###